EU proposes to keep jet fuel imports duty-free

-BRUSSELS (Reuters) - Jet fuel imports into the European Union will remain duty-free for the foreseeable future under a proposal made on Monday by the European Commission, which had been expected to impose a tariff.
+BRUSSELS (Reuters) - The European Commission on Monday put forward a proposal that would ensure jet fuel imports remain exempt of duty, the EU’s executive arm said.

-Europe’s aviation sector, fuel traders and oil producers in the Middle East and India had feared a change to the European Union’s tariff scheme from next year could lead to a 4.7 percent levy on purchases of jet fuel from outside the bloc.
+Europe’s aviation sector, fuel traders and oil producers in the Middle East and India had feared a change to the European Union’s tariff scheme from next year could lead to a 4.7 percent levy on jet fuel imports.

 The proposal, which member states are expected to endorse, will scrap the tariffs that would have arisen from January 1.

-The EU’s executive Commission has decided “to propose exemption of all jet fuel imports from customs duties, regardless of their country of origin”, it said in a statement.
+The Commission has decided “to propose exemption of all jet fuel imports from customs duties, regardless of their country of origin”, it said in a statement.

-An official, speaking on condition of anonymity, said the Commission would assess the impact of the suspension in five years’ time.

-European airlines had lobbied in recent months against the planned tariffs, which had created uncertainty in 2014 purchasing programs with producers in the Middle East and India, according to traders.
+European airlines had lobbied the Commission in recent months to scrap the planned tariffs, which had created uncertainty in 2014 purchasing programs with producers in the Middle East and India, according to traders.

-“We are really happy with this conclusion,” said Viktoria Vajnai, communications coordinator for the Association of European Airlines.

 European demand for jet fuel totaled 1.2 million barrels per day last year, of which one third was imported, mostly from the Middle East, according to the International Energy Agency.